 In addition, we have incorporated further provisions within our Code of Practice which are supplementary to the provisions of the Pubs Code.
 These additional provisions outline further standards of good service and best practice which we aim to achieve in our dealings with all our tied tenants but are not statutory requirements and can be amended from time to time.

-The Pubs Code sets out the circumstances (MRO trigger events) under which a tied tenant is entitled to request a Market Rent Only assessment allowing you to consider whether to elect for an MRO compliant agreement.
+Pubs Code England and Wales sets out the circumstances (MRO trigger events) under which a tied tenant is entitled to request a Market Rent Only assessment allowing you to consider whether to elect for an MRO compliant agreement.

 Further information on the MRO trigger events are set out in Part 5 of the Pubs Code and the Market Rent Only section of the Admiral Code of Practice.

 In addition, there is useful information and clear detail available on the PCA website.

 There are links to all of this documentation below.